egsee/treeify-cli/README.md

 ### Install Globally
-In order to use `tree-cli` in terminal you should install `treeify-cli` globally.
+In order to use `tree-cli` in terminal you should install `treeify-cli` globally
 ```
 npm install -g treeify-cli
 ```